 Are These Paints Safe for Your Pets?

 But remember, some paints, although nontoxic, have a strong scent that can trigger headaches.
+Those fumes in the paint can seriously harm if used around pooches.

-So, when picking any of these paints, dyes, varnishes, clear coats, or primers it’s a good strategy to check if they are labeled “dog-friendly” or “pet-friendly”.
+So, when picking any of these paints, dyes, varnishes, clear coats, or primers, it’s a good strategy to check if they are labeled “dog-friendly” or “pet-friendly”.

 These paints are specifically designed for safer use and can be used around cats and dogs without any problems.